This arroz con leche recipe has been passed down from generation to generation in my family!

 - During resting time, rice thickens as it cools.
 Then, you can serve it.

 - If it is stored in the refrigerator, I recommend you taking it out a few minutes before serving so that your guests can savor its creaminess.

-If you liked this dessert recipe, I invite you to try more Spanish desserts.
+If you liked this creamy arroz con leche recipe, I also invite you to try this delicious flan with sweetened condensed milk.

 Authentic Spanish Arroz con Leche

-- 1½ liter whole milk
+- 6 cups whole milk (1½ liter)

 - 1⅓ tablespoon butter (20 grams)

-- ½ cup rice (85 grams)
+- ½ cup pearl rice (85 grams)